 2. Income from trading with bonds

-The income from trading with bonds is taxed in a similar way to the income from trading with shares.
+The income from trading with bonds options, futures, etc is taxed in a similar way to the income from trading with shares.
 The result of each transaction is evaluated as the positive difference between the sale price and the purchase price of the bonds and is taxed at a rate of 10%.
 The purchase price shall also be proven with documents, otherwise it is set at zero value.
 All transactions are to be listed separately, but losses and profits are subject to deduction.
-In this case, the law does not provide for any taxable expenses.
+Also in this case, the law provides for tax-recognisable expenses of 10%, so that the tax rate here is also 9%.
 The information to be reported to the NRA is the same as for share trading.

-It is important to note that the loss from trading in bonds may be deducted from the profit from trading in shares and vice versa.
+It is important to note that the loss from trading in debt securities may be offset against the gain from trading in shares and vice versa.

 3. Income from trading with other financial instruments (compensation instruments, investment bonds, etc.)